 Jupyter Notebook Keyboard Shortcuts

 Jupyter's shortcut system is genuinely unlike most editors because it's modal, borrowing a concept familiar to Vim users: Command mode (cell selected but not being typed into, indicated by a blue left border) uses single unmodified letters as shortcuts, while Edit mode (actively typing inside a cell, green border) requires modifier keys since letters need to type normally.
 This split confuses newcomers constantly — pressing 'A' expecting to type the letter but instead inserting a new cell above is a rite of passage for anyone new to notebooks.
 Once internalized, though, it's a genuinely fast system, particularly for the cell-reordering and cell-type-switching operations that would otherwise require menu clicks.
 These shortcuts are consistent across Windows, Mac, and Linux since it runs entirely in the browser, aside from the standard Ctrl/Cmd modifier swap.
 Merging and multi-selecting cells matter most during the messier, exploratory phase of notebook-based work, when a train of thought originally split across several small cells often benefits from being consolidated into fewer, cleaner cells once the exploration settles into something worth keeping.
+The three natural groupings covered here — Command mode's structural cell operations, Edit mode's text-editing behavior, and the three distinct cell-execution shortcuts — reflect how a typical notebook session actually moves between writing code, running it, and reorganizing the resulting cells.

 Command Mode